0xmanjoos/Learning-Cpp/README.md

 Write a piece of malware/rookit based on w0rm.cpp - http://harmony.haxors.com

+I'll leave the source to w0rm.cpp since I forgot which repo i stole it from and their website is down.

-It is probably going to take a few months before I'm able to get a decent grasp on malware development so this repository is a reminder to myself as well
+It is probably going to take a few months before I'm able to get a decent grasp on malware development so this repository is a reminder to myself as well.